 Racing

-Wheelers take part in and organise cycle races throughout the year in pretty much every discipline including time trials, road racing, cyclo-cross, track and moutain bike.
+Crawley Wheelers take part in and organise cycle races throughout the year in pretty much every discipline including time trials, road racing, cyclo-cross, track and mountain bike.

 In 2019 we set up CWRT - Crawley Wheelers Race Team - to help the club support riders in their racing.